francescoimola/my-site/_notes/works/greenwich-galleries.md

 ## License
 All images are licensed to University of Greenwich Galleries and Francesco Imola under a <a rel="license"
     href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank" rel="noopener noreferrer">Creative Commons
     Attribution-NonCommercial-ShareAlike 4.0 International License</a> unless otherwise stated.
 Works are licensed to individual artists.
-The best effort has been taken to ensure artworks and artists are corretly credited.
-If you find any errors, please <a href="mailto:frn.imola@gmail.com?subject=Re%20Credits%20error%20on%20your%20website">let me know</a> and I will correct them.
+The best effort has been taken to ensure artworks and artists are correctly credited.
+If you find any errors, please <a href="mailto:hi@francescoimola.com?subject=Re%20Credits%20error%20on%20your%20website">let me know</a> and I will correct them.